-- Step 1 Conduct general site reconnaissance, and review survey and other information to identify existing drinking water wells or aquifers, designated well head protection areas for public water systems, existing and proposed buildings, steep slopes, and septic systems in the vicinity of the proposed facility. - Step 2 Evaluate minimum requirements for infiltration facilities to determine whether infiltration is feasible for the site. - Step 3 Infiltration Receptor Characterization.
+Step 1 - Conduct general site reconnaissance, and review survey and other information to identify existing drinking water wells or aquifers, designated well head protection areas for public water systems, existing and proposed buildings, steep slopes, and septic systems in the vicinity of the proposed facility.

+Step 2 - Evaluate Core Requirements for infiltration facilities to determine whether infiltration is feasible for the site.

+Step 3 - Infiltration Receptor Characterization.
 Estimate depth to groundwater from the bottom of proposed infiltration facility.
 If estimated depth to groundwater is less than 50 feet, installation of groundwater monitoring wells and characterization of the infiltration receptor will be required.
-If less than 15 feet to groundwater, then a mounding analysis will be required. - Step 4 Determine whether the simple or detailed method of analysis will be used to establish a design infiltration rate.
-Consultation with Thurston County is required at this stage to obtain acceptance of the proposed method of analysis (simple or detailed). - Step 5 Complete simple analysis or detailed analysis, as determined in Step 4 and described in Sections 2.3.3 and 2.3.5.
+If less than 6 feet to groundwater, then a mounding analysis will be required.

+Step 4 - Determine whether the simple or detailed method of analysis will be used to establish a design infiltration rate.
+Consultation with Thurston County is required at this stage to obtain acceptance of the proposed method of analysis (simple or detailed).

+Step 5 - Complete simple analysis or detailed analysis, as determined in Step 4 and described in Sections 2.3.3 and 2.3.5.
+Prepare geotechnical report.

-Figure 2.1.
-Infiltration Analysis and Sizing Flow Chart.
+Figure 2.1 Infiltration Analysis and Sizing Flow Chart